Random Feature Spiking Neural Networks: Conclusion

 \section{Conclusion}

 \textbf{Summary: }We introduced \textit{S-SWIM}, a novel data-driven algorithm for sampling the weights of \textit{SNN}s.
 Our approach addresses key challenges in training \textit{SNN}s by circumventing the approximation of the spike function gradient entirely, through the use of the \textit{RFM} paradigm.
 Through numerical experiments, we show that \name can serve as a solid standalone strategy or initialisation for gradient-based training, especially at long prediction horizons, while being orders of magnitude faster than full \textit{SGD} optimisation.
-Furthermore, the approach is interpretable and modular, easing future theoretical analysis, practical improvements and adaptation to different tasks. \textbf{Limitations: } It is currently not clear for which examples \name will perform better than \textit{SGD}.
-The performance of the method on other benchmarks has not yet been evaluated.
-Only the shallow network case has been tested in this study; the algorithm is, however, also applicable to deep networks.
-These can easily be tested because the algorithm is so fast.
+Furthermore, the approach is interpretable and modular, easing future analysis, refinement and adaptation to different tasks. \textbf{Limitations: } \name does currently not perform well for deep networks, barring it from practical applicability.
+It is currently unclear, why.
+Several avenues for improvement remain unexplored.
 See \secref{app:limitations} for further discussion.